-As we endeavor to prepare you for a career in the allied health professions, specific goals and benchmarks have been established towards this aim.
-Looking towards this end, the general course objectives listed below expand on the overall course description.
-As the flow of the course ensues, you will find that the course topics and laboratory work will align with these objectives.
+As we endeavor to prepare you for a career in the allied health professions, specific goals and benchmarks have been established toward this aim.
+Looking toward this end, the general course objectives listed below expand on the overall course description.
+As the course flow ensues, you will find that the course topics and laboratory work will align with these objectives.

-- Develop a working knowledge of anatomical terminology applicable to writing medical reports and reading professional literature associated with their discipline. - Develop an understanding of how homeostasis is maintained through negative and positive feedback systems - Distinguish between essential chemical processes and molecular classifications in preparation for further discussion of physiological concepts in both A&P I and A&P II, and clinical instruction. - Compare and contrast the functional relationships of major cellular organelles. - Compare and contrast transport mechanisms for substances entering and exiting through the cell membrane. - Critique different tissues found in the body according to their function-location relationships. - Differentiate between the regions of the Integumentary System and their functions. - Write the process of deep wound healing while taking into account the logical progression of healing events through time. - Relate the structural makeup of osseous tissue to healthy bone maintenance. - Diagram the homeostatic mechanisms involved in the maintenance of normal blood calcium levels. - Compare and contrast the stages in the process of healthy bone growth. - Develop a working knowledge of the body's major bones and the numerous processes, fosses, etc. of the same. - Categorize the major articulations of the body, both structurally and functionally. - Relate the anatomy of muscle tissue to how muscles contract.
+- Develop a working knowledge of anatomical terminology applicable for writing medical reports and reading professional literature associated with their discipline. - Develop an understanding of how homeostasis is maintained through negative and positive feedback systems - Distinguish between essential chemical processes and molecular classifications in preparation for further discussion of physiological concepts in A&P I and A&P II, and clinical instruction. - Compare and contrast the functional relationships of major cellular organelles. - Compare and contrast transport mechanisms for substances entering and exiting through the cell membrane. - Critique different tissues found in the body according to their function-location relationships. - Differentiate between the regions of the Integumentary System and their functions.

-- Predict the amount of ATP produced per one glucose molecule based upon an illustrated - Predict the actions of various muscle contractions based upon their location, origin, and insertion. - Compare and contrast the major parts of the central nervous system according to their essential functions. - Examine the process of nerve impulse propagation. - Produce illustrated diagrams of select spinal reflexes. - Distinguish between the different parts of the human brain and their respective functions. - Compare and contrast how the different parts of the central nervous system work in a coordinated manner. - Predict the levels of both sympathetic and parasympathetic nervous activity under various degrees of stress and rest.
+- Write the process of deep wound healing while considering the logical progression of healing events through time. - Relate the structural makeup of osseous tissue to healthy bone maintenance. - Diagram the homeostatic mechanisms involved in maintaining normal blood calcium levels. - Compare and contrast the stages in the process of healthy bone growth. - Develop a working knowledge of the body's bones and the numerous processes, fosses, etc. - Categorize the major articulations of the body, both structurally and functionally. - Relate the anatomy of muscle tissue to how muscles contract. - Predict the amount of ATP produced per one glucose molecule based upon an illustrated Predict the actions of various muscle contractions based upon their location, origin, and insertion. - Compare and contrast the major parts of the central nervous system according to their essential functions. - Examine the process of nerve impulse propagation. - Produce illustrated diagrams of select spinal reflexes. - Distinguish between the different parts of the human brain and their respective functions. - Compare and contrast how the different parts of the central nervous system work in a coordinated manner. - Predict the levels of sympathetic and parasympathetic nervous activity under various degrees of stress and rest.